|Show All Stats|

 2010: Served as Captain of Team USA at the 2010 World Junior Championship, leading the United States to just their second Gold Medal (2004) in the elite tournament. ...
 Led all skaters in assists and points en route to being named to the tournament All-Star Team, as selected by the media. ...
 Finished the tournament with four goals and 10 assists for 14 points in seven games and was first Rangers draft pick to lead the World Juniors in scoring since Doug Weight in 1991.

 PREP SCHOOL CAREER

-Was teammates with current Rangesr defenseman and teammate, Ryan McDonagh, while at the University of Wisconsin ....
-His father, Brad Stepan, was drafted by the New York Rangers in the fifth round of the 1985 NHL Entry Draft.
-The Stepans are the first father-son combination both drafted into the NHL by the Rangers ....
-Attended Shattuck-St. Mary’s Prep School, which has produced NHL All-Stars such as Sidney Crosby, Jonathan Toews and Zach Parise, prior to Wisconsin....
-First job was working at his father’s sporting goods store ....
-Is an avid fan of the show "Glee", considers himself a “Gleek”....
-If he wasn’t a hockey player he would want tobe a professional tennis player ....
-Single.
+Was teammates with current Ranger defenseman and teammate, Ryan McDonagh, while at the University of Wisconsin ...
+His father, Brad Stepan, was drafted by the Rangers in the fifth round of the 1985 NHL Entry Draft; they are the only father-son duo who have both been drafted by the Rangers ...
+Attended Shattuck-St. Mary’s Prep School, which has produced NHL All-Stars such as Sidney Crosby, Jonathan Toews and Zach Parise ...
+His first job was working at his father’s sporting goods store ...
+Is an avid fan of the show Glee, and considers himself a “Gleek”...
+If he wasn’t a hockey player he would want to be a professional tennis player ...
+Married – wife, Stephanie.

 June 21, 2008 -- Selected by N.Y.
 Rangers in the second round, No. 51 overall, of the 2008 NHL Entry Draft.